pcafrica/advanced_programming_2023-2024/lectures/09/09-c++_cmake_optimization_debug_test.md

 ---

-# Debuggers

-**Debuggers** are software tools that enable developers to inspect, analyze, and troubleshoot code during the development process.
-They provide a set of features for identifying and fixing errors in programs.

-## **Key features**
-- **Breakpoints:** Pauses program execution at specified points to inspect variables and code.
-- **Variable inspection:** Allows developers to examine the values of variables during runtime.
-- **Step-through execution:** Enables line-by-line execution for precise debugging.
-- **Call stack analysis:** Displays the sequence of function calls leading to the current point in code.

----

 # Static analysis

 Static analysis tools analyze source code by inspecting it for potential issues, vulnerabilities, or adherence to coding standards.
 Common ones include: